pinkfloydsito/big-data-management/README.md

 The code filters taxi trips where the pickup and dropoff boroughs are not the same.
 Then, it groups by `pickup_borough` and `dropoff_borough` and counts the number of such trips.
 ## Conclusion
 Our analysis highlights significant patterns in taxi utilization and travel efficiency across NYC boroughs.
 The results show varying idle times, borough-specific demand trends, and differences in trip frequencies within and between boroughs.
 These insights can help optimize taxi operations, reduce idle times, and improve urban mobility strategies.

-## Requirements
-1. Dependencies are listed in the `requirements.txt` file
-2. Just need to run `docker compose up -d` in the terminal
-3. the results and operations done for the previous queries will show up in the notebook.

-## Note for Students

-* Clone the created repository offline;
-* Add your name and surname into the Readme file and your teammates as collaborators
-* Complete the field above
-* Make any changes to your repository according to the specific assignment;
-* Ensure code reproducibility and instructions on how to replicate the results;
-* Add an open-source license, e.g., Apache 2.0;
-* convert README in pdf
-* keep one report for all projects